simonesilvestroni/m2m-website/_pages/ethics.md

 ## Newsletter

-If you subscribe to our newsletter, we will collect your email address, which will be stored on ProtonMail's secure servers.
+If you subscribe to our newsletter, we will collect your email address, which will be safely stored.
 It will be used solely to send you emails.
 We do not share it with third parties.
 You can unsubscribe at any moment via the link in any newsletter.

-Learn more about [ProtonMail’s privacy practices ↗](https://protonmail.com/privacy-policy/) (paragraph: _Data Collection_).

 {% include pattern-last-updated.html %}